jynik/ready-set-yocto/ready-set-yocto.md

 bmaptool: info: copying time: 4.9s, copying speed 6.8 MiB/sec
 ~~~

-If you receive the following error, you likely have one or more filesystems
+If you receive the following error, you likely forgot to unmount one or more
-(auto)mounted on the block device.
-You'll first need to unmount them before
+file systems (auto)mounted on the block device.
-running bmaptool.

 ~~~
 bmaptool: ERROR: An error occurred, here is the traceback: